 We live in an age where information is power.
 Anything we want to know about is at the touch of a button (Clickety Click & job done).
 We all simply Google what it is we want or need to know if we are unsure.
 So when it comes to recruitment & hiring you over someone else why would it be any different?

 There are a number of easy to use applications out there that allow those of us in the recruitment game to scan through social media platforms.
-This could even be before we have even laid eyes on your CV.
-In fact, according to Career savvy - 45% of employers have a look at a jobseekers social media profile when considering them and a shocking 1 in 3 were rejected based on what they had online about them.
+This could even be before we have ever laid eyes on your CV.
+In fact, according to Career savvy - 45% of employers have a look at a jobseekers social media profile when considering them and a shocking 1 in 3 was rejected based on what they had online about them.

 You wouldn't want something from your Uni days or last weekend’s bit of fun to get in the way of an amazing job opportunity abroad, now would you?